Maikuhl/ASI_UROP_Paper/README.md

 This project fulfills the requirements of a UROP under SUTD, in collaboration with the [Aviation Studies Institute](https://asi.sutd.edu.sg/) and the [International Air Transport Association](https://www.iata.org/) [IATA].

-Open-source macroeconomic data was used in this project, and air cargo data was obtained via IATA's CargoIS platform.
+Open-source macroeconomic data was used in this project, and air cargo data was obtained via IATA.
 More details can be found in the final report.

 > R and SQL scripts for data wrangling can be found under *IATA_Database* folder.
-Graphs were created in R via ggplot, while the data was queried via SQL and cleaned with Pandas in Python.
-Original datasets were provided in .CSV format.
+Graphs were created in R via ggplot and in Python via Plotly, while the data was queried via SQL and cleaned with Pandas in Python.

 > Scripts for data wrangling in Python can be found under *Python_Fun* folder.